screen-share/element-capture/README.md

 ### What about audio?

 This API only deals with video tracks (as did [Region Capture](https://w3c.github.io/mediacapture-region/)).
 No extension of this work to deal with audio is expected; that would be a completely separate effort, and would likely employ a different approach.

+### What about pixels outside the tab's viewport?

+Pixels outside the tab's viewport are not captured by either normal tab-capture, nor after "restriction" is applied.

 ## Alternatives considered